 Manually updating your drivers can be a tedious task.
 And when you encounter any issues during this process, you’ll need some tech knowledge to solve them.
 In this situation, we suggest you use a dedicated updater tool like Driver Easy to help automatically detect any outdated drivers, then download and install the latest drivers for your system.

 This requires the Pro version which comes with full support and a 30-day money-back guarantee.
 You’ll be prompted to upgrade when you click Update All.
-If you don’t want to upgrade to the Pro version, you can also update your drivers with the FREE version.
-All you need to do is to download them one at a time and manually install them.
+If you’re not ready to commit to the Pro version, Driver Easy offers a complimentary 7-day trial with full access to all Pro features, including high-speed downloads and one-click installations.
+Your payment will only be processed once the trial period concludes.

 After updating your device drivers, restart your device.
 If your second monitor is still lagging while playing games, proceed to the next fix.